 KATHMANDU DURBAR SQUARE

 The Kathmandu Durbar Square is standing right in the heart of Kathmandu.
-This historical attraction is also popular for its religious, cultural and commercial importance.
+This historical distraction is also popular for its religious, cultural, and commercial importance.
 Also, the remarkable varieties of temples for various gods and goddess and built between the 12th to 18th centuries.

 Additionally, other attractions of Kathmandu Durbar Square are Taleju Temple, Hanuman Dhoka, Nasal Chowk, Mul Chowk, Bhandarkar, Manju Deval, Kumari Bahal, Kasthamandap Temple, and Museum.
 Unfortunately, now most of the monuments are under reconstruction after the demonstrative earthquake in 2015.
 But they are now in the rebuilding process.

 The Patan Durbar Square lies about 5 km south of Kathmandu.
 Patan Durbar Square is also famous for its fine Pagoda style temples, stone statues, and unique architectures.
 Likewise, the palace complex is home to various Hindu temples and Buddhist monuments.